Termack/termack.github.io/thm_writeups/wwbuddy.md

 Let's enter /admin.

 ```
-You dont have permissions to access this file, this incident will be reported.
+You don't have permissions to access this file, this incident will be reported.
 ```

-Okay, we dont have permissions to enter the file, now we can try to check many ways to exploit the website.
+Okay, we don't have permissions to enter the file, now we can try to check many ways to exploit the website.

 ## Exploit Website

-I tried to do my best to not let any sqli os xss and some other things in the login, chat and in the user info, in this part i wanted to explore second order sql injection.
+I tried to do my best to not let any sqli os xss and some other things in the login, chat and in the user info, in this part I wanted to explore second order sql injection.

-Okay, we can change the username, lets change it to some sqli payload like `' or 1=1 -- a` and then change the password.
+Okay, we can change the username, let's change it to some sqli payload like `' or 1=1 -- a` and then change the password.

 If everything went right, the passwords of every user in the database now should be the same, but we dont have the username of another user to try to log in, or do we?

-The WWBuddy bot sends a message to every user that is registered, so lets try to login with the username WWBuddy and the password that we just changed.
+The WWBuddy bot sends a message to every user that is registered, so let's try to login with the username WWBuddy and the password that we just changed.

-Logged in as WWBuddy we can see a 2 new faces, Henry and Roberto, first lets try to enter the /admin page...
-We still dont have permission, so lets try to login as one of the two.
+Logged in as WWBuddy we can see a 2 new faces, Henry and Roberto, first let's try to enter the /admin page...
+We still dont have permission, so let's try to login as one of the two.

-I logged in as Roberto, he has some messages with Henry and by their messages, it looks like Henry is the admin, they are talking about changing the password used for new users in SSH and also about a new developer being hired, let's forget it for now and lets login with Henry because probably he will have rights to access /admin.
+I logged in as Roberto, he has some messages with Henry and by their messages, it looks like Henry is the admin, they are talking about changing the password used for new users in SSH and also about a new developer being hired, let's forget it for now and let's login with Henry because probably he will have rights to access /admin.

-Logging in as Henry we can enter /admin, in it there's a log showing the ip, date, username and id of everytime anyone tried to access /admin page, lets look at the source of the page.
+Logging in as Henry we can enter /admin, in it there's a log showing the ip, date, username and id of everytime anyone tried to access /admin page, let's look at the source of the page.

 Looking at the source we can see 2 interesting things, first there is the first flag and second, at the end of every line there is a &#x3C;br&#x3E; to break the line, okay, maybe the backend is using include() to show the logs, let's see if it executes php code.

-Log in as a user that dont have rights to access the /admin page, change the username to some php code and try to access /admin page, then go back to Henry and in /admin page you can see the code was executed.
+Log in as a user that doesn't have rights to access the /admin page, change the username to some php code and try to access /admin page, then go back to Henry and in /admin page you can see the code was executed.
 Now go back to the user and change the username to this:

 `<?php system($_GET["cmd"]) ?>`